Sen. John McCain Has Been Diagnosed With Brain Cancer

 McCain first ran for president in 1999, challenging George W. Bush for the Republican nomination.
 He lost, but went on to secure his party's nomination eight years later and ran against Barack Obama in the general election.
 McCain famously branded himself as a "maverick" during that election and selected Sarah Palin as his running mate, but ultimately lost to Obama.

 Prior to entering politics, McCain was a Navy pilot.
-He was shot down while flying a mission during the Vietnam war and spent years as a prisoner of war.
+In 1967, while flying a mission during the Vietnam War he was shot down and spent more than five years as a prisoner of war.
+McCain was tortured during his time in captivity and at one point refused release unless all the other prisoners captured before him were freed as well.

 News of McCain's cancer diagnosis prompted an outpouring of support.
+President Trump said in a statement that McCain "has always been a fighter."

+"Melania and I send our thoughts and prayers to Senator McCain, Cindy, and their entire family," Trump said.
+"Get well soon."

-Obama, his former rival, called McCain "an American hero and one of the bravest fighters I've ever known."
+Obama, McCain's former rival, called him "an American hero and one of the bravest fighters I've ever known."

 Hillary Clinton similarly praised McCain, saying he "is as tough as they come."
+And Bill Clinton said "as he’s shown his entire life, don’t bet against John McCain."

+Former President George H.W.
+Bush released a statement saying, "The Hanoi Hilton couldn’t break John McCain’s spirit many years ago, so Barbara and I know — with confidence — he and his family will meet this latest battle in his singular life of service with courage and determination."

+His son, former President George W. Bush, also praised McCain and wished him a speedy recovery.
+"I was impressed by his spirit and determination," Bush said, after speaking with McCain by phone.

 Jeff Flake, McCain's fellow senator from Arizona, tweeted that it was a "tough diagnosis, but even tougher man."